Josephine Cochrane: Cochrane’s dishwasher

 Her main customers continued to be hotels and restaurants.
 It was not until the 1950s that dishwashers became popular for home usage.
 Cochrane died in 1913 at 74.
 In 1926, her company was sold to KitchenAid, now part of Whirlpool Corporation.

 Death and recognition

-Cochrane died of a stroke or exhaustion in Chicago, Illinois, on August 3, 1913, and was buried in Glenwood Cemetery in Shelbyville, Illinois.
-In 2006 she was inducted into the National Inventors Hall of Fame.
+Cochrane died of a stroke or exhaustion in Chicago, Illinois, on August 3, 1913, aged 74, and was buried in Glenwood Cemetery in Shelbyville, Illinois.
+In 2006, she was inducted into the National Inventors Hall of Fame.